VBNation/Sayori-Bot-Discord/README.md

 # Sayori-Bot Discord Wrapper
 A discord bot wrapper for the Sayori-Bot main project

-This code repo utilizes a modified version of MokouBot <br>
+This code repo utilizes a heavily modified version of MokouBot <br>
 Repo: https://github.com/benoxoft/MokouBot

 ## Installation